 Another study shows that 40 milligrams of soy isoflavones consumed by men for 4 months had no negative effect and did not affect sperm quality.

-Soy isoflavones also function as goitrogens(substances that can interfere with the normal functioning of the thyroid gland).
+Soy isoflavones also function as goitrogens(substances that may interfere with the normal functioning of the thyroid gland).
 They can inhibit the function of the enzyme peroxidase, which is necessary for the production of thyroid hormones.

 After just 14 days, the soy protein group had a significant increase in the number of epithelial cells in their breasts (these are the same cells that can turn cancerous over time).